I’m an investigative reporter at Hearst Connecticut Media Group, where my work appears in newspapers and online across the state.

 Outlets that have cited my reporting include The New York Times, The Washington Post, The Wall Street Journal, The Atlantic, NBC Nightly News, NPR, Politico, Axios — and even The Late Show and Saturday Night Live.
 My series on Covid vaccine waste has also been cited in scientific journals.

-Skills and background
+Skills and education

 I’ve also done workshops on digital security and source protection for the GroundTruth Project, InsideClimate News, Texas Observer and ThinkProgress.